NakulPoudel52/Devnagiri-Handwritten-Word-Recognition/README.md

 researchers have worked with recognition of characters of different languages but there is comparatively less work carried out for Devanagari Script.
 Recognition of fused characters is also a major concern for researchers as fused character is treated as a single character resulting in an error.
-In this paper, we propose development of Convolutional Recurrent Neural Network (CRNN) based Optical Character Recognition System (OCR) for Handwritten Devanagari Script which is observed to recognize the characters, words accurately.
+In this project, we propose development of Convolutional Recurrent Neural Network (CRNN) based Optical Character Recognition System (OCR) for Handwritten Devanagari Script which is observed to recognize the characters, words accurately.